BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 Whitelisting allows other modders to add their races to the **BG3SX** system.

 In addition, you can also use this system to *Blacklist* your mod.
-For example if your race uses a non-default skeleton and is thus not compatible with any of your animations.
+For example if your race uses a non-default skeleton and thus may not be compatible with any of the BG3SX default/any Addons animations.
 See [link to script section]for more details.

 *Blacklisting* always has a higher priority than *Whitelisting* to ensure author control.

 ### 1.3 How to tell if a mod uses Whitelisting?

-Mod authors don't usually notify the development team of **BG3SX** about integration, so there is no list with Whitelisted races.
+Mod authors don't usually notify the development team of **BG3SX** about integration, so there is no list of Whitelisted races.

 If you want to know if a race mod you are using is compatible with BG3SX, you want to check the description of the mod page and see if the author has added compatibility.